Atypos.family

 8. "Oh my God, this sounds like so much work"

-Why it hurts: because you don't want your child becoming "work" in other people's eyes.
+Why it hurts: you don't want your child becoming "work" in other people's eyes.

 Try instead: "What a rich routine you all have."